From BR Bullpen

 - High School William L. Dickinson High School

 - Debut April 17, 1955

 - Born July 27, 1932 in Hoboken, NJ USA

 - Died October 31, 2013 in Saddle River, NJ USA

 Biographical Information

 Kucks spent two more full summers with New York, posting records near .500 while pitching as both a starter and a reliever.
-He made relief appearances in the World Series again in both 1957 and 1958, with his club losing the former and winning the latter.
+He made relief appearances in the World Series again in both 1957 and 1958, with his club losing the former and winning the latter, facing the Milwaukee Braves both years.
 After starting 1959 with a 8.64 ERA in 9 outings for the Yanks, he was traded to the Kansas City Athletics as part of a five-player deal that brought Ralph Terry and Hector Lopez to the Big Apple.

 After pitching two years with Kansas City, Kucks was back in the minors in 1961, playing for the Rochester Red Wings in the Baltimore Orioles chain.
 Following that season, he was dealt to the St. Louis Cardinals for Ron Kabbes.
 He played two seasons in their organization with the Atlanta Crackers, winning 14 games in each year to lead the team.
 However, he called it a career following the 1963 campaign.

 Kucks was the subject of an article in the August 1956 Baseball Digest.
 Entitled "The Smiling Stopper", referred to Johnny as pleasant and often smiling.

 Following his baseball career, Kucks was a Wall Street stockbroker and lived in Hillsdale, New Jersey.
 He died of cancer at age 80.